core-api/example-server/README.md

 # Example Core API  server

-This is an example Core API service, that demonstrates implementing a simple To-Do note API.
+This is an example [Core API][core-api] service, that demonstrates implementing a simple To-Do note API.

 It is written in Python, using [the Flask web framework][flask].